revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-In C#, the `System.IO` namespace contains the required classes which are used to handle the input and output streams and provide information about file and directory structure.
-The parent class of file processing is Stream.
-Stream is an abstract class, which is used as the parent of the classes that implement the necessary operations.
+In C#, the `System.IO` namespace contains the required classes which are used to handle the input and output streams and provide information about file and directory structure.The parent class of file processing is Stream.Stream is an abstract class, which is used as the parent of the classes that implement the necessary operations.

-**Note**: The FileIno, DirectoryInfo, and DriveInfo classes have instance methods.
-File, Directory, and Path classes have static methods.
+**Note**: The FileIno, DirectoryInfo, and DriveInfo classes have instance methods.File, Directory, and Path classes have static methods.

 </blockquote>